Mohulatsi-Thato/PROG7312-Part-1-ST10433960/README.md

 services registered in `Program.cs` - both are in-memory singletons, which is appropriate for a simulated gateway assignment but is clearly marked in code comments as a simplification versus a real persistence layer.
+## Running the full stack (SmartX.Client)

+**SmartX.Client requires Windows** (WPF only runs on Windows, even with `dotnet run` from the CLI).
+If you're on Windows with the .NET 10 SDK and the ".NET desktop development" workload installed in Visual Studio: